 Now that we have Perlbrew in place, we can go ahead and install a Perl on our own, keeping system Perl alone.
-I am going to suggest installing latest stable-version, which happens to be 5.26.1 at the time of this writing.
+I am going to suggest installing latest stable-version.
 You may run

 perlbrew available to see most common versions.
 Note that this will take a while.

 There are two ways to use a Perl version with Perlbrew:

 use is temporary, it goes away once you close the terminal.
 That’s why I recommend

 switch, which will make it permanent.
 Change the version to the one you just installed.
 You can run

 perlbrew list to see installed versions.

 To make sure switch worked, check your Perl version in the terminal: